 From this starting point, I use a deductive approach (that is, theory which informs a hypothesis, which then must be tested by evidence) combined with Rational Choice theory and International Relations theory to form the core argument of my research.
 The first part of this core argument is authoritarian regimes aim to survive—that is, to stay in power—at all costs.
 The essence of politics is conceptualized as power maximalisation.
 This is based on the Rational Choice assumption that authoritarian regimes can be understood as rational and self-interested actors.
 The second part argues, to improve their chances of survival, regimes align with foreign powers in the international sphere to counter domestic threats (to “balance” threats in International Relations speak).

 The two parts of this argument imply an internal/external nexus in the actions of autocratic regimes.
 Autocratic regimes seek to take advantage of international circumstances to prolong survival at home.2Democratic regimes also try to stay in power for as long as possible—a two term president tends to be more desirable for a political party than a one term president.
 However, the survival tactics and exploits of nondemocratic regimes differ greatly from democratic ones.
 For an excellent article that discusses and lists these tactics, see Gerschewski (2013).
 The goal for autocracies is sustained rule, rather than the maximalisation of term limits set by a democratic constitution.
-To explain this internal nexus, I use an amalgam of selectorate theory (Bueno de Mesquita and Smith 2012) and omnibalancing theory (David 1991).
+To explain the internal nexus, I use selectorate theory (Bueno de Mesquita and Smith 2012).
 Selectorate theory provides the motivations and for leaders and their regimes at the domestic level.
 Working within the institutional norms (both formal and informal) for leadership selection, leaders attempt to stay in power for as long as possible and to acquire as much power as possible.
 To maintain power, leaders and their regimes build support coalitions that are essential to survival.
-The theory of omnibalancing argues that regimes align (or omnialign) with foreign regimes to counter threats to stability within all three domestic, regional, and international spheres—hence the “omni-” attachment to “balancing.”
-Omnibalancing thus links concerns of domestic regime survival to external relations.
+In certain cases, if an autocratic regime is weak or struggling, they use omnibalancing (David 1991) to maintain power.
+The theory of omnibalancing argues that regimes align (or omnialign) with foreign regimes to counter both internal (domestic) and external (international) threats to stability—hence the “omni-” attachment to “balancing.”
+Omnibalancing links concerns of domestic regime survival to external relations.
 My research views the development of certain bilateral ties in autocratic regimes through the prism of these two theories.

-The case studies for my research focus on Belarus, Ukraine and Russia’s development of ties with China.
-Belarus, Ukraine and Russia, which have arguably nondemocratic or backsliding regimes, might be using relations with China to maintain their internal support coalitions.
+The case studies for my research focus on Belarus, Ukraine and Russia’s development of ties with China from 2006–2016.
+Belarus, Ukraine and Russia, which have nondemocratic or backsliding regimes throughout my research timeframe, to varying degrees attempt to use relations with China to maintain their internal support coalitions.

 (2) East Europe-China Relations